b-geo/DEC-P3/README.md

 - run terra locally to get state and upload to s3 bucket
     - terra will set up ecr, ecs, ecs tasks
 - upload .env to github bucket
+- define vars for tf
 - aws account
 - backfill based on round
 - snowflake account
 - confluent account
     - set up snowflake role based on guide
+- providing the directories stay the same no need to pip install since it'll be part of docker, then with the nodejs one packages are installed with that too

 # architecture diagram